LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 }
 ```

-Method `destroyTokenAndRedirectTo()` will be called when user logs out, or accessToken is invalid or expired.
+Method `destroyTokenAndRedirectTo()` will be called when the user logs out, or accessToken is invalid or expired.

 ```js
 function destroyTokenAndRedirectTo(routeName) {